icdevs/axon/README.md

 ```

 Currently, canisters cannot control neurons.
 It is only possible to add the Axon canister as a hot key for neurons, so only commands like `Follow` and `RegisterVote` will succeed.

+## Release Notes

+### v2.0.1

+* Fixed Bug that would not allow execution if not immediate.
+* Allowed step on percentage up to .000001
+* Fixed a bug where anyone could update the canister settings of a child axon.